vdbxio/Ultra-Low-Profile-USB-Header/README.md

 # Ultra-Low-Profile-USB-Header

+`AS OF 2023, THE SINGLE SOURCE OF TRUTH IS VDBXIO/WIKI - THIS REPO WILL SOON BE DEPRECATED`

 A USB header for PC motherboards designed to be as minimal as possible.
 It may interfere with components on some motherboards.
 Its intended use is for keeping small flash-drives, wireless controllers, or USB license keys inside a computer enclosure.

 It can also be a powerful tool for computer techs who can keep two USB tools together such as a diagnostics OS on flash drive alongside a wireless keyboard/mouse receiver.